rotozaza's micro / autoteatro work

 ETIQUETTE

-The piece now exists in English (original and Ghanaian versions), Portuguese, Dutch, Spanish, German, French, Italian, Japanese, Greek, Slovene, Hungarian, Polish and - soon - Welsh and Croatian.
+The piece now exists in 17 languages (and counting!).
 You can ask for any of these versions wherever it's happening.
 Full credit info on all versions here.
 Info in other languages here.

-If you are a café, theatre or any organisation interested in hosting Etiquette, please contact us here.
+If you are a cafe or organisation interested in hosting Etiquette, please contact us here.

 more photos / reviews here